State responds to Coloradans struggling to book boosters before Thanksgiving

 The most protective measures Coloradans can take to protect those who are more at-risk and to reduce community spread are getting vaccinated, getting a booster if over 18 and 6 months past their initial series, and following other public health recommendations like choosing to wear a mask indoors in public places, avoiding large gatherings, washing your hands, and staying home when you are sick.
 Anyone, regardless of vaccination status, who is experiencing symptoms should get tested immediately and isolate.

-UCHealth states it has plenty of available appointments for both booster doses and for 1st dose appointments.
+UCHealth states it has plenty of available appointments for both booster doses and for first dose appointments.